Storm Sewer Utilities

 Storm Sewer System Quick Facts:

 - The system is comprised of more than 510 miles of pipe, ranging in size from 4 to 132-inches in diameter.
 If all of the City's storm sewer pipe were laid in a straight line, it could stretch from Fargo to Milwaukee.

-- Despite the capacity of our extensive network, local and regional retention ponds must be utilized to meet the City's storm water mitigation needs.
+- Despite the capacity of the extensive network, local and regional retention ponds must be utilized to meet the City's storm water mitigation needs.

 - The storm sewer is completely separate from the sanitary sewer.
 This separation is critical in that the storm system is not connected to any treatment facilities, thus all water that enters the system is eventually discharged into the Red River untreated.

-For more information on on the City's Storm Sewer Utilities Division, contact us via the Contact Information section in the right margin of this page.
+For more information about the City's Storm Sewer Utilities Division, see the Contact Information section in the right margin of this page.